Skip to content

 When querying any table other than the "Orders" table in the Q2 schema, Satori associates the query with this dataset and applies any permissions or policies that are defined on it.

-Permissions to access datasets are defined for individual users or groups and are limited to a predefined time range.
+Permissions to access datasets are defined for individual users or groups and can be limited to a predefined time range.
 In addition, Satori can automatically revoke permissions if they are unused.
 This helps organizations avoid excess and unused permissions.

 Screenshot